bescott9944/SpectrWm-Binary-Build/README.md

 Here are some of the NOTES from the Bash Script...

-Script Date: 06/29/2020, Script Creator: Bruce E. Scott, Github: https://github.com/bescott9944, Forums: https://www.ezeelinux.com/talk/bescott9944, https://forum.endeavouros.com/bescott9944, licensed under the GNU and MIT respectively
+Script Date: 06/29/2020, Script Creator: Bruce E. Scott, Github: https://github.com/bescott9944, Gitlab: https://gitlab.com/Bescott9944 Forums: https://www.ezeelinux.com/talk/bescott9944, https://forum.endeavouros.com/bescott9944, licensed under the GNU and MIT respectively

 PURPOSE Of This Script: